jeff-cardwell/adug_from_scratch_build/README.md

     $ composer require drush/drush
     ```
     --Note what each of these is for...

-        drupal-scaffold is because of drupal/core
+    1. drupal-scaffold is because of drupal/core
+    2. why do we need a "local" drush installation?

+5. Create a .gitignore file
+    1. exclude vendor
+    2. exclude core

 1. Insert more steps